-On our final day of the short Inca Trail tour, we have to get up very early to prepare for the highlight, visiting Machu Picchu – the Lost City of the Incas.
-Breakfast will be served in the hotel; then, we will go straight to wait for the first buses going up to Machu Picchu at 5:30 am.
-Arriving as the sky brightens, we will walk up with the city’s incredible views.
+On our final day of the Short Inca Trail tour, we will get up very early to prepare for the highlight, visiting Machu Picchu – the Lost City of the Incas.
+Breakfast will be served in the hotel, and we will wait for the first bus to Machu Picchu.
+Arriving as the sky brightens, we will visit the city’s incredible views.
 You can watch the spectacular sunrise over Machu Picchu on a clear day.
 This is truly an unforgettable sight.

-Your guide will take you on a 2 to 3-hour comprehensive tour of the city before leaving you in Machu Picchu to explore or climb either Huayna Picchu Mountain or Machu Picchu Mountain (tickets must be booked as far in advance as possible).
-TreXperience tour guides are Machu Picchu experts; they will take you on additional hikes like the Inca Bridge and spend as much time as necessary.
+Your guide will take you on a 2 to a 3-hour comprehensive tour of the city before leaving you in Machu Picchu to explore or climb either Huayna Picchu Mountain or Machu Picchu Montaña (tickets must be booked as far in advance as possible).

 Explore the most remarkable places of Machu Picchu with a private exclusive TreXperience tour guide, visit the temples, palaces, and farming terraces, and learn the history of Machu Picchu.

-Optional: After the Machu Picchu tour, you hike down from Machu Picchu to Aguas Calientes using the Hiram Bingham original trail; on the way, you can visit the Machu Picchu museum butterfly station and enjoy the fantastic views.
+Optional: After the Machu Picchu tour, you can hike down from Machu Picchu to Aguas Calientes using the Hiram Bingham original trail; on the way, you can visit the Machu Picchu museum, butterfly station and enjoy the fantastic views.

 Your tour guide will explain how to take the bus from Machu Picchu back to Aguas Calientes for lunch (not included).
-You will have time to explore the town, choose the restaurant of your preference, buy souvenirs in the local market, and later in the afternoon; you will board the Panoramic trains (Vistadome Or 360°) and bus back to Cusco.
+You will have time to explore the town, choose the restaurant of your preference, and buy souvenirs in the local market; later in the afternoon, you will board the Panoramic trains (Vistadome or 360°) and bus back to Cusco.
 TreXperience Team will meet you off the train and return you safely to your hotel.
 The arrival time to Cusco is around 7.30 pm.

 - Duration: 3-4 hours tour in Machu Picchu